anyLogistix

 3. Click Save to save the changes and close the dialog box.

-2. Click OK to delete the output.
+2. Click OK to delete the result.

 Experiment settings